|

 His grace is of no effect.
 We have a will to do, and if we choose not to walk

-in His grace, He will not make us do it, and the only way to test our
+in His grace, He will not make us.
+The only way to test our

 willingness is to provide an opportunity to opt out of walking in His grace.